magento/knowledge-base/src/troubleshooting/miscellaneous/i-have-configured-api-keys-for-sensei-but-only-seeing-1-saas-data-space.md

 ## Solution

 * Make sure that the API keys were created on the Account Owner's account.
-Even if you have been given shared access to their account and created the keys on your own account, this will not grant you more than 1 data space.
+Even if you have been given shared access to their account and created the keys on your own account, this will not grant you more than one data space.
 * If the keys were generated on the Account Owner's account, make sure that the license is active, i.e., there are no pending invoices.